 Suction and Airflow

-…we think that the Shark Matrix is Shark’s best-performing robot vacuum yet in terms of power, carpet, and hard floor performance, and navigation.
+We think that the Shark Matrix is Shark’s best-performing robot vacuum yet in terms of power, carpet and hard floor performance, and navigation.
 It’s an excellent value for its price.

 Crevice and Carpet Deep Clean Test

-Navigation Tests
+Navigation Evaluations

 Battery Efficiency